Robot Drummer: Learning Rhythmic Skills for Humanoid Drumming: Introduction

 \section{Introduction}

-Achieving human-like musical expressivity in robots presents a significant challenge, requiring not only robotic dexterity but also fine rhythmic control.
-Drumming, in particular, is a highly complex task that demands precise timing, high-frequency intermittent contacts, fast movements, and dynamic motor coordination.
-While robotic manipulation has seen impressive advancements in recent years, these are often confined to goal-driven tasks with well-defined end states \cite{fu2024humanplus}.
-In contrast, playing music is inherently process-driven, involving intricate timing, fluid motion, and the ability to adapt to changing rhythms.
+Enabling robots to perform music poses significant challenges in dexterity and long-horizon rhythmic control.
+Drumming, in particular, is a highly complex task that demands precise timing, high-frequency intermittent contacts, dynamic motor coordination, and fine-grained control over acoustic outcome.
+While robotic manipulation has seen impressive advancements in recent years \cite{fu2024humanplus}, these are often confined to goal-driven tasks with well-defined end states.
+In contrast, playing music is inherently process-driven, involving intricate timing, and the ability to adapt to changing rhythms.
 Success depends not on reaching a final configuration, but on sustaining an evolving sequence over a long temporal horizon.
 Even minor deviations in timing can profoundly affect the emotional quality and impact of a performance.

-Reinforcement Learning (RL) has demonstrated remarkable success in enabling humanoid robots to master goal-driven tasks, such as getting up from the ground \cite{humanup25}, standing up across diverse postures \cite{huang2025host}, and tracking agile motions \cite{fu2024humanplus, he2024learning, he2025asap}.
-In the domain of robotic musicianship, deep RL has been applied to piano playing with anthropomorphic dexterous hands \cite{robopianist2023}, as well as to a simplified two-DoF underactuated drumming arm \cite{karbasi2024embodied}.
-Despite recent efforts, the challenges posed by process-driven tasks like music remain largely unexplored by policy-learning methods.
-No prior work has investigated the application of RL to autonomously coordinate a humanoid's body for drumming.
+Reinforcement Learning (RL) has demonstrated remarkable success in enabling humanoid robots to master goal-driven behaviors, such as getting up \cite{huang2025host}, stabilizing \cite{zhang2025hub}, and tracking agile motions \cite{fu2024humanplus, he2025asap}.
+In the domain of robotic musicianship, RL has been applied to piano playing with anthropomorphic dexterous hands \cite{robopianist2023}, as well as to a simplified two-DoF underactuated drumming arm \cite{karbasi2024embodied}.
+Despite these recent efforts, the challenges posed by process-driven tasks like music remain largely unexplored by policy-learning methods.
+To our knowledge, no prior work has investigated learning-based control for coordinated humanoid drumming.

-In this work, we aim to address this gap by introducing Robot Drummer, a system with a humanoid robot that learns to play a variety of songs.
-The robot's task is to perform a set of drumming patterns based on MIDI (Musical Instrument Digital Interface) transcription of sheet music, replicating the nuanced timing and expressivity typical of human drummers.
-This task requires our system to master three key challenges (i) temporal precision, ensuring each drum strike occurs at the exact moment required by the rhythm; (ii) spatial coordination, enabling the robot to strike multiple drums simultaneously or in quick succession; and (iii) dynamic adaptation, adjusting the motion in response to changes in tempo and musical intensity.
-While most of the current research in humanoid robotics has focused on loco-manipulation and whole-body control, this work aims to extend the frontier by endowing humanoid robots with creative and expressive skills.